 - 1. Most appropriations are made by fiscal year.
 However, appropriations for state agencies' operations for the first year of the biennium may be carried into the second year unless the bill or other language in law specifically prohibits it.
-(See Minnesota Statutes, section 16A.28, subdivisions 1-4) Amounts carried forward from the first year to the second year do not increase the base for subsequent years.
+(See Minnesota Statutes, section 16A.28, subdivisions 1- 4) Amounts carried forward from the first year to the second year do not increase the base for subsequent years.
 (Previously Rule C1) - 2.
 Agencies may transfer operating funds between programs within the agency (See Minnesota Statutes, section 16A.285).
 This provides agencies with additional flexibility.
 If the decision is that an agency should not have this flexibility, language must be included in a bill stating that a transfer under M.S.
 16A.285 is not allowed for that specific appropriation, program, or agency.
 Again, amounts transferred under this authority do not change base levels for subsequent years.
 (Previously Rule C2)

-These rules are drafted for the 2017 session.
+These rules are drafted for the 2018 session.
 Date and year references need to be updated each year or biennium.
-This version of the budget rules was reorganized by the topic of each rule to improve understanding and readability.
+This version of the budget rules was reorganized for the 2017 session by the topic of each rule to improve understanding and readability.
+Notes following a rule refer to the previous (2016) version of the Budget Rules.